Louise Richardson: Honorary doctorates and fellowships

 In 2013, Richardson received an honorary doctorate from the Moscow State Institute of International Relations (MGIMO).
 In 2015 she received honorary doctorates from the University of Aberdeen and Queen's University Belfast. and awarded honorary doctorates by Trinity College Dublin, and the University of St Andrews, and the University of the West Indies.
 In 2017, Richardson received an honorary doctorate from the University of Edinburgh, and in 2018, she received an honorary degree from the University of Notre Dame and spoke as the primary speaker at the Notre Dame Graduate School Commencement Ceremony.
 In 2022, Richardson received an honorary doctorate from Ben-Gurion University of the Negev.
 In 2023, she received a Doctor Honoris Causa from the Université Grenoble Alpes.
 In 2025, she received an honorary degree from Boston College and was the commencement speaker.

-Richardson has been elected to numerous honorary fellowships.
-Among them, a senior fellowship to Harvard's Center for European Studies in 2015, an honorary fellowship to Trinity College Dublin in 2016, and an honorary fellowship to both St Hugh's College, Oxford and Reuben College, Oxford in 2022 during her final year as vice chancellor of the university.
+Richardson's honorary fellowships include a senior fellowship to Harvard's Center for European Studies in 2015, an honorary fellowship to Trinity College Dublin in 2016, and an honorary fellowship to both St Hugh's College, Oxford and Reuben College, Oxford in 2022 during her final year as vice chancellor of the university.
+In May 2026 she received an honorary degree from Hobart and William Smith Colleges and the Elizabeth Blackwell Award in recognition of "her distinguished service to expanding access to higher education and her contributions to the study and understanding of terrorism and foreign policy."